-Revenues Extraction Charges:
+Revenues Extraction Charges

-The primary revenue source for the Agency is the extraction charges that are assessed at \$6.00 per acrefoot against all well owners within the geographic boundaries of the Agency.
+The primary revenue source for the Agency is the extraction charges that are assessed at \$6.00 per acre-foot against all well owners within the geographic boundaries of the Agency.
 In addition, the District places a surcharge for extraction in excess of the baseline allowance.
-The intent of the surcharge is to discourage extraction of groundwater in excess of the approved allocation when that extraction will adversely affect achieving safe yield of any basin within the Agency.
-Surcharges are assessed using a tiered structure with a base of \$1,461 for 25 acre-feet or less; an additional \$250 per acre-foot over 25 but less than 100 acre-feet and an additional \$500 per acre-foot over 100 acre feet.
+The intent of the surcharge is to discourage extraction of groundwater in excess of the approved allocation when that extraction adversely affects achieving a safe yield of any basin within the Agency.
+Surcharges are assessed using a tiered structure with a base of \$1,461 for 25 acre-feet or less; an additional \$250 per acre-foot over 25 but less than 100 acre-feet and an additional \$500 per acre-foot over 100 acre-feet.
+Surcharges are not used to support Agency operations but rather are kept in an account designated by the Board to be used for supplement water purchases or other expenses that increase the water resources within the Agency.
+Expenses against surcharges must be approved by the Board.

-The following summarizes extraction and surcharge revenues for the years ended June 30, 2018, 2017 and 2016:
+The following summarizes extraction and surcharge revenues for the years ended June 30, 2020, 2019 and 2018: